batubyte/Tech-Guide/Gaming.md

 ---

 ## 🎯 Training (10-15 min)
 - Reaction Time Training – Human Benchmark

 - Eye Tracking & Aim Training – YouTube Guide

 ---

-## Strategy
+🧠 Strategy & Mindset
-1. Read opponent and predict opponent's next move
+1. Read & Predict Opponents – Anticipate their next move for a strategic edge.

-2. Analyze deaths/mistakes and improve
+2. Analyze Mistakes – Review deaths and errors to improve decision-making.

-3. Focus on one skill per session
+3. Focus on One Skill per Session – Master a single aspect of gameplay at a time.

-4. Take the adventage of opponents who are frustrated
+4. Exploit Opponents' Frustration – Take advantage of tilted players by staying calm and making calculated plays.